1. Key Concepts in Marketing

 This covers our entire supply chain management from developing and producing our product through every stage to the consumer purchase.
 You may sell locally, nationally, or internationally, or just sell your products online.
 Your distribution and sales channels impact who buys your products, when they buy them, and how they buy them.

-We will look at distribution and selling in lessons 4 & 6.
+Covered in lessons 4 & 6.

 CUSTOMER RELATIONSHIP MANAGEMENT (CRM)